bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

     bokeh serve myapp.py --port 5100

-Restricting access to proxied server using unix socket
+Restricting access to proxied server using Unix socket
 ------------------------------------------------------

-In some cases, you might want to restrict the access to the proxied bokeh server.
-You can bind the bokeh server to a unix socket and use nginx or apache to proxy to a unix domain socket.
+In some cases, you might want to restrict the access to the proxied Bokeh server.
+You can bind the Bokeh server to a Unix socket and use Nginx or Apache to proxy to a Unix domain socket.

-Note that binding to a unix socket is not supported on windows.
+Note that binding to a Unix socket is not supported on Windows.

 .. code-block:: sh

     bokeh serve --unix-socket /path/to/socket.sock

-A sample nginx config would look like:
+A Nginx config could look like this example:

 .. code-block:: nginx